Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Extensions and Other Work on Decentralized Optimization

 All of the work mentioned above relies on the use of state-independent weights, i.e., the weights that do not depend on the agents' iterates.
 A consensus-based algorithm employing state-dependent weights has been proposed and analyzed in~\cite{LobelOF2011}.

-Another popular distributed approach for a static network is through the use of Alternate Direction Multiplier Method (ADMM).
+Another popular decentralized approach for consensus optimization over a static network is the \emph{alternating direction method of multipliers} (ADMM).
 This method is based on an equivalent formulation of the consensus constraints.
 Unlike consensus-based (sub)-gradient method, which operates in the space of the primal-variables, the ADMM solves a corresponding Lagrangian dual problem (obtained by relaxing the equality constraints that are associated with consensus requirement).
 Just as any dual method, the ADMM is applicable to problems where the structure of the objective functions $f_i$ is simple enough so that the ADMM updates can be executed efficiently.
-The algorithm has potential of solving the problem with geometric convergence rate, which requires global knowledge of some parameters including eigenvalues of a weight matrix associated with the graph.
+The algorithm has the potential solve the problem with a geometric convergence rate, which requires global knowledge of some parameters including eigenvalues of a weight matrix associated with the graph.
 A recent survey on the ADMM and its various applications is given in~\cite{admm}.
-The first work to address the development of distributed ADMM over a network is~\cite{Schizas2008consensus1,Wei2012,Wei2013}, and it has been investigated in~\cite{Ling2014}, while its linear rate has been shown in~\cite{Shi2014admm}.
+The first work to address the development of decentralized ADMM over a network is~\cite{Schizas2008consensus1,Wei2012,Wei2013}, and it has been investigated in~\cite{Ling2014}, while its linear rate has been shown in~\cite{Shi2014admm}. \ao{For an explicit analysis of the relationship to network topology, see \cite{bento1, bento2}}.
 In~\cite{SerhatAybat2015} the ADMM with linearization has been proposed for special composite optimization problems over graphs.

 The work in~\cite{Xu2015,XuThesis} utilizes an adapt-then-combine (ATC) strategy~\cite{Sayed2013,Sayed2014} of dynamic weighted-average consensus approach~\cite{Zhu2010} to develop a distribute algorithm, termed Aug-DGM algorithm.
 This algorithm can be used over static directed or undirected graphs (but requires doubly stochastic matrix).
 The most interesting aspect of the Aug-DGM algorithm is that it can produce convergent iterates even when different agents use different (constant) stepsizes.